Home › How Litigation Costs Behave > When procedural efficiency and cost outcomes divergeWhen procedural efficiency and

 Participants respond as this information becomes available.

-Cost is shaped by unfolding conditions within the process.
+Cost is shaped by unfolding conditions rather than a fixed plan.

 Incentive alignment within the structure